 Kim Rose: Exactly.

-Jessica: The last thing that I just want to mention about your website, something really cool that I know you also thought was pretty cool, was we were able to set it up so that YouTube videos are automatically posted as WordPress blog posts.
+Jessica: The last thing that I just want to mention about your dietitian website, something really cool that I know you also thought was pretty cool, was we were able to set it up so that YouTube videos are automatically posted as WordPress blog posts.
 I did this through a plugin, and I do this for my own website too.
-I’m actually going to have a tutorial about how to do this soon on my YouTube channel sometime in the next month or so.